-A bi-weekly mortgage pays down your mortgage faster for two reasons.
-First, true bi-weekly mortgages amortize every two weeks, which means the principal balance is reduced and the required interest payment is caluclated every two weeks instead of monthly.
-Second, because 26 bi-weekly mortgage payments equals 13 monthly mortgage payments you effectively make one extra payment each year with a bi-weekly mortgages.
+A bi-weekly mortgage pays down your mortgage faster than a monthly mortgage for two reasons.
+First, true bi-weekly mortgages amortize every two weeks, which means the principal balance is reduced and the required interest payment is calculated every two weeks instead of monthly.
+Second, because 26 bi-weekly mortgage payments equals 13 monthly mortgage payments you effectively make one extra payment each year with a bi-weekly mortgages as compared to the twelve payments you make with a standard monthly mortgage.
 Making an extra payment enables you to pay down your mortgage balance faster, or accelerate your mortgage, which reduces the length of your mortgage and saves you thousands of dollars in interest expense over the life of your loan.
 For example, depending on the interest rate, a bi-weekly mortgage is generally four-to-five years shorter than a monthly 30 year mortgage, which means you save yourself up to five years in mortgage payments.
+Our Bi-Weekly Mortgage Calculator enables you to quantify your savings by showing you the earlier payoff date and lower total interest expense.

 Some companies advertise bi-weekly mortgage programs that claim to save borrowers thousands of dollars.
 These companies charge borrowers upfront and monthly fees to change their monthly mortgage into a bi-weekly mortgage and collect bi-weekly payments from the borrowers.
 In most cases these companies do not make true bi-weekly payments for borrowers and instead make a single extra monthly payment per year.
 Borrowers do not need to pay a company to implement a bi-weekly mortgage program or make an extra monthly payment on their behalf.
 Borrowers should be weary of bi-weekly mortgage services and avoid fraudulent companies.